sunadoi/SmaCard/README.md

 3. Access to url while logged in as an administrator

-4. Edit points, usage situation of point benefits and coupons
+4. Edit points and usage situation of point benefits and coupons

 </br>
 :white_check_mark: